 - Or you pay us $200 as a deposit to be put toward the cost of ads we will run to try and locate a new tenant.
-We charge $6 per day.
+We charge $7 per day.
 Once we get an approved application, the ads stop and you would be charged for whatever the total is and that would be deducted out of the $200 deposit.
 You could get a refund or may owe over the $200.
-If you want our office to show the property to perspective tenants, we charge a flat $100.
+If you want our office to show the property to perspective tenants, we charge a flat $100 on top of the above $200.
 If you show it, there is no fee.
 Like above, you would be charged the unpaid rent, rekeying, etc. Once notice is given, we email you a cleaning letter so you know what is expected in getting back your deposit.

 Moving Out and Deposit Refunds